-My name is Natalie Afonina and I live in my minivan (!), but generally the Seattle area as a home base.
-For a living I split my time between developing autonomous systems for robotics applications and as a sponsored athlete specializing in technical ice climbing, alpine ascents and remote expeditions.
-I am passionate about showcasing scientific field work and their findings and making it accessible to a broader audience.
+Natalie Afonina lives out of her minivan (!), but generally in the Seattle, Washington area as a home base.
+She splits her time between developing autonomous systems for robotics applications and as a sponsored athlete specializing in technical ice climbing, alpine ascents and remote expeditions.
+Natalie is passionate about showcasing scientific field work to make it accessible to a broader audience.
 Mentoring beginner women in ice climbing and computer science.
-I think it is important to live an examined life and constantly adjust your outlook as you get more information, are exposed to new ideas and learn new things.
+Natalie thinks it is important to live an examined life and constantly adjust your outlook as you get more information, are exposed to new ideas and learn new things.
 Don’t stagnate.
-Upwards and onwards.
+Upwards and onwards!

-Ownership and contribution to scientific progress.
+To Natalie, citizen science means ownership and contribution to scientific progress.
 When we leave academic institutions, it’s easy to start drifting away from the scientific process and get detached from that feeling of awe and discovery that comes from doing science.
-I see Citizen Science as a way to reconnect with and contribute to the broader scientific community, regardless of career choice.
+She sees citizen science as a way to reconnect with and contribute to the broader scientific community, regardless of career choice.
 To get that feeling of awe back again and give purpose to adventuring.